Howard plays in MEAC Tournament against the Delaware State

 Norfolk, Virginia; Wednesday, 2:30 p.m.
 EDT

-The Hornets’ record in MEAC play is 1-13.
-Delaware State averages 19.1 turnovers per game and is 3-6 when turning the ball over less than opponents.

-Howard’s average of 5.7 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 5.9 per game Delaware State allows.
-Delaware State averages 54.7 points per game, 5.4 fewer points than the 60.1 Howard allows.
+Howard is shooting 38.9% from the field this season, 3.7 percentage points lower than the 42.6% Delaware State allows to opponents.
+Delaware State averages 4.6 made 3-pointers per game this season, 1.4 fewer made shots on average than the 6.0 per game Howard allows.

 The teams meet for the third time this season.
-Howard won 62-45 in the last matchup on Feb.
-15. Kaiya Creek led Howard with 21 points, and Kiarra Mcelrath led Delaware State with 18 points.
+The Bison won 62-45 in the last matchup on Feb.
+15. Kaiya Creek led the Bison with 21 points, and Kiarra Mcelrath led the Hornets with 18 points.

-TOP PERFORMERS: Destiny Howell is averaging 15.1 points for the Bison.
-Thomas is averaging 12.5 points over the last 10 games.
+TOP PERFORMERS: Destiny Howell is scoring 15.1 points per game with 4.3 rebounds and 2.4 assists for the Bison.
+Zennia Thomas is averaging 12.5 points and 6.1 rebounds over the last 10 games.

 LAST 10 GAMES: Bison: 9-1, averaging 70.0 points, 36.9 rebounds, 13.4 assists, 10.7 steals and 4.5 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 53.6 points per game.